-However, developing countries have not consistently used sensitive HIV screening tests and have not restricted donors.
+However, low-resource countries have not consistently used sensitive HIV screening tests and have not restricted donors.
 Consequently, transmission by these routes is still a problem in these countries.

 Testing pregnant women to determine whether they are infected with HIV

-If they are infected, treating them with antiretroviral drugs during pregnancy and labor (treatment during labor is especially important)
+If they are infected, treating them with antiretroviral medications during pregnancy and labor (treatment during labor is especially important)